 Full, luxurious, beautifully shaped brows are all the rage now.
-Unfortunately, over-plucked, thinning, or fading eyebrows are typical for women in our age group.
-One permanent brow solution that is getting a lot of attention these days is microblading.
+Unfortunately, over-plucked, thinning, or fading eyebrows are more typical for women our age.
+One permanent brow solution getting a lot of attention these days is microblading.
 Microblading is a technique performed with an X-Acto knife-like pen that uses a fine blade to deposit pigments into the epidermis along the brow line.
 Because color is imparted close to the surface of the skin, the strokes appear crisp and very fine.
 The results are natural looking, hair-like strokes.
 Is microblading right for you?
 Let’s first look at the problem of disappearing brows and why they matter.

 Brows make the face

 Eyebrows are crucial for facial identity.
-In a study conducted by an MIT behavioral neuroscientist, test subjects were shown altered images of recognizable faces and asked them to identify the person in each photo.
-They were able to identify faces with 60 percent of the time.
-But when the eyebrows were missing in the photos, the participants’ abilities to recognize the faces dropped to 46 percent, proving that eyebrows are very important to your face and your overall appearance.
+In a study conducted by an MIT behavioral neuroscientist, test subjects were shown altered images of recognizable faces and asked to identify the person in each photo.
+They were able to identify faces 60 percent of the time.
+When the eyebrows were missing in the photos, however, the participants were only able to recognize 46 percent of the faces.
+Clearly, eyebrows are very important to your face and your overall appearance.

 Why did this happen to my brows?